ULL-ESIT-PAI-2022-2023/2022-2023-pai-react-reactteam/src/README.md

 # Source code

-The src directory is home to the actual codebase of the application and the target of our build tools.
+The src directory is home to the different examples:
-In this directory you should leave all the source code you have developed for your assignment.
+* tic-tac-toe: The game implementation from start to end version.

+Use:
+* npm create vite@latest <project-name>
+To create a React Project.